team2-swe/ksu_Esports_Tournament-/docs/export_import.md

 - Other player columns: Any columns that match the `player` table in the database
 - Game info columns: Any columns that match the `playerGameDetail` table

+### Player Behavior Data

+The export/import system now includes player behavior tracking data:

+- `toxicity_points`: Number of recorded toxicity incidents for a player
+- `mvp_count`: How many times a player has been voted MVP

+Administrators can use this data to:
+- Track player behavior across tournaments
+- Identify players with recurring toxicity issues
+- Recognize consistently positive players with high MVP counts

 ### How It Works

 The import process: